riser-platform/riser-server/config/infra/knative/README.md

 ```

 See the [KNative installation](https://knative.dev/docs/install/) documentation which contains detailed installation guides depending on your Kubernetes environment.
 Note that Riser only requires that the Serving components are installed.
-Y

 ## Configuring KNative
 Like Kubernetes, KNative configuration is vast (although much more constrained) and is dependant largely on your needs.
 The following is meant to help get you started with a basic demo of Riser and is not intended as being exhaustive.